clulab/releases/emnlp2019-masking/nn/pytorch/README.md

 # Fact Verification in PyTorch

-In this NN for fact verification we use a decomposable attention.
+In this task  we use a neural network called [decomposable attention](https://arxiv.org/abs/1606.01933) the code of which is taken from [here](https://github.com/libowen2121/SNLI-decomposable-attention) .
 Also the data input is that from FEVER 2018 shared task.

 # Pre reqs: